djalbat/Easy-DragAndDrop/README.md

 ### Handling moving files and directories

-The requisite handler is invoked with an array of path maps and a `done` argument.
-You must call the `done()` method when you are done.
+The requisite handler is invoked with two arguments: an array of path maps and a `done` callback method.
+You *must* call the `done()` method when you are done.
 Each element of the array of path maps is a mutable plain old JavaScript object with `sourcePath`, `targetPath` and `directory` properties.
 The `directory` property is set to `true` if the entry is a directory.
 If you want the entry to be moved, leave the object as-is.
 If you want the entry to be left in place, change the target path to the source path.
 If you want the entry to be removed, change the target path to `null`.
 Simply leaving the array of path maps alone with therefore move the entries as expected.

 ```
 function moveHandler(pathMaps, done) {